-As a DTC or B2B business owner, you likely rely on making and receiving eCommerce payments with vendors and other entities.
-Those payments come through via the Automated Clearing House (ACH) network, and in 2020 alone, more than $61 trillion passed through the ACH network in different financial transactions.
+As a DTC or B2B business owner, you likely rely on making and receiving eCommerce payments with vendors and other entities, especially during seasonality in business.
+Those payments come through via an eCheck or the Automated Clearing House (ACH) network, and in 2020 alone, more than $61 trillion passed through the ACH network in different financial transactions.

 ACH Payment Meaning